 The culture of a business shapes how it works.
 It’s how things get done.

+We’ve looked at it before in relation to creative thinking, and breakthrough ideas.
 But it’s so strongly linked to creativity, we felt it was worth diving deeper into what it takes to build a more creative culture.

 Culture’s a tricky topic to pin down.
 It’s intangible.
 You can’t really see it or touch it, and it seems to cover many different areas.